Updated: Aug 20

-Fully funded by a grant from West Glamorgan Health Board (now Swansea Bay University Health Board) for which we are very grateful.
+Fully funded by a grant from West Glamorgan Regional Partnership and Swansea Bay University Health Board for which we are very grateful.

 The overall purpose of the project is to cater for the mental health and linguistic needs of our members and to provide information and therapies that would help them empower and heal themselves.
 The project also caters for the training needs of Counsellors and Interpreters who are working with our members.